deammion/Engr-Project/project_requirement/project-requirement.md

 ### 3.3 Usability Requirements

-The goal is to design a proxy program which adheres to appreciate expectations and specifications to create additional security features for web applications.
-Fulfilling the usability requirements ensures that certain XSS inserted to the website is prevented from executing and safe script tags are applied to prevent websites from breaking due to the security.
+The goal is to design a proxy plugin that adheres to expectations and specifications to create additional security features for web applications.
+Fulfilling the usability requirements ensures that certain XSS inserted into the website is prevented from executing and safe script tags are executed to prevent websites from breaking due to the security.

-There are no usability requirements for users of the program as the program will not affect the users in any way, unless they enter a script tag into the web application.
+There are no usability requirements for users of the program as the program will not affect the users in any way unless they enter a script tag into the web application.
 The proxy parses the HTML, determines which tags to add nonces to and sends the new HTML code to the browser with no effect, or no action needed from the user.
-Hence the design must be functional and efficient enough to be able to load the correct webpage at a similar time frame to the average time it takes for a web page to load.
+Hence the design must be functional and efficient enough to be able to load the correct webpage at a similar time frame to the average time it takes for a webpage to load.

 ### 3.4 Performance requirements

 The performance requirements section will discuss how a system will perform once it is in use.
 In order for the performance of a system to be deemed successful, the system must adhere to a set of specific requirements.
 Furthermore, this section will comprehensively outline what a user should expect when interacting with the system. <br>

-* The number of simultaneous users that the system can support during the collection phase is > 1.
-During the operational phase the system is also able to support >1 (multiple) users.<br>
+* The number of simultaneous users that the system can support during the collection phase is greater than one.
+During the operational phase, the system is also able to support greater than one (multiple) users.<br>

-* The system should load 98% of the HTML in less than 1 second. <br>
+* The system should load 98% of the HTML in less than one second. <br>

-* If the system loads 98% of the HTML in < 1 second then with the plugin the system should take 1 second + up to 1000 milliseconds to load. <br>
+* If the system loads 98% of the HTML in less than one second then with the plugin the system should take one second plus up to 1000 milliseconds to load. <br>

-*  The system should not affect the owner of the website.
-Therefore this means that if an owner deploys our proxy on their website they should not experience any changes in how website visitors use their website.
-However, if a script tag is considered unsafe the system will affect the owner as it will impact the website visitors of their website.
-This is because the unsafe script tag will not run hence changing what the website should do.<br>
+*  The system should not affect the owner of the website, except for if an unsafe script tag is found.
+This means that if an owner deploys our proxy on their website, they should not experience any changes in how website visitors use their website unless a user inputs a script tag in the website.
+If a script tag is considered unsafe, the system may affect the owner as it will impact their website visitors.
+This is because the unsafe script tag will not execute and will cause a browser warning, hence changing what the website should do.<br>

 * The program should support the client to receive the full benefits of security from CSP being enforced client-side.
 This will be achieved by ensuring that the only browsers used are Edge, Chrome or Firefox.<br>

-* The program should be able to notify if script tags in a webpage are not safe.
+* The program should be able to notify if any script tags in a webpage are not safe.
 This will be achieved by collecting and reporting unsafe script tags in ‘report-uri.com’.<br>

 * The resulting data should be visible to clients (website owners) so they are able to see reports of unsafe script tag removals.<br>

 ### 3.5 Logical database requirements

 #### Class Diagram ####
 ![alternative text](http://www.plantuml.com/plantuml/png/rLPHQzmu47xVNp7uAO76SAyXB0tfXGQQDcGNxk5w1CKUx-fYIpv9szQ4_FSRZzVok79AEGwEsvSeca_VVFfcDFYj3yg5GrElLgqgdjGE8RjpzbkNFQzMG3yqGOSEUE_XiWZwYmfO3h6YLjx3hTBccVz_aTitfh2DDhlts-qTS9n_PsTncMtt20sTXi9I5dDGTTr131Ushh48wC6XRwtnj5Acd00E_pgW3xJheQhjLx2FVz81doqb6sACMzHoYs5lIoZsM3nvq1MmxXXdVasfeXYmBf6oc9afh-dyjclnv5GwTSLEUVK5xu-ipqk2yoDztlk49aoO5isrhl6ajeKAsfhJ6FhgTC2jvUX0jP2viQMkkYdt3vDxkaY34JABjTPDglOXj7bltqYSD-e98tbqSEx5Tnq6sIyPd55TbEaoxZ4uXwkfJyPALTPzDbohCPjdEZwHh-TjU0xt95YJ010WGisDI70paa7PsPh_ojhr0acQNwrUn6lgAx09rc465nUb2kfHULolZqz2lZ5fsOPutn5uy4PceTIBICh-Mrzp3-_HuKp2PTlMcXk4JUHtnV_SxPKdNS_otMxs6kjIlDXFGoyK1-T8w9WsXY-TKzq7xGDH3z3V_m1VEDs6hThvgUmUJJcUlZ6LfVB7KA5C3wQjT938omfPc-2e8j3R-r69leoB7KQnryus_196z9Jwq59Dy6f-ETAHo6YLy-APoZJ9wLJCNfconWUUja7jJZpMrHkWrHjG8JX_-ZsIp9hX4a3VIiTmlupnY9i9FadBjEprxOTDK04RD84lASqUUo0YbbnujOuL3mjJT5CDjGaGT8EUEXILmr8qIzZAWF1qbuQINB7_aduXAw_Y59q8u-uYcwe2TlSg4C5Sl8p0IghVY8WGNwYwEDGge8n7ku1-l1nVORwUbmJEnLk1Hznfu-6p2NjDAWTxaGdcntZ6HK_4U5k2hgTA9SY4L1eWq3rOtkCYp-VlM10dlSh4mq76XOEZMxxxT4itlUk1vOnBvg6JaeiJRT2KFZqXDtYSBmrLmVqwvlLHUu-gNXgo77WOUF_zGIiwHCw4bqI0lCr_DrXPodow_l-7Qxndula_dR3ylKDb_VKRvLcUi66CJWPcDrM_3SZxMTpl-xJxQ4s1H3clIcI1_D0ctqOCIMy2UOrL87GypK3Hvn6H7awW5_c8MXuP4P_E3Tx--U6Hf8uSFpb6Kfq_6YKh_ZPyIrI7fluR)

 #### State Diagram ####
 ![alternative text](http://www.plantuml.com/plantuml/svg/hLN1QXin4BtxAqIWq1O2FGV793I75Xh7h1Tw27iGwx6pH5vj9JcD2VttQfyiUTPoQWpD8MZUl3Sp6hriRgoJnctMQZJo9qTYPlJhzhPspGk9jz58-9_7pvMul9o8dx9nJRiAO61VxB2Ftyfozkb2I1jPOZos2sMe9bzfCe662mkodMujCMM4XhHV6x9km08Y-1Xzjjnsv9lMJxgfVKEaup0OFvAGY04oiR6u4ey0hnDKvUmu02S3gGQR-RvgjI6C78uyEPSlT2UTH3e6XolZWdkzeAklMYcgNQDRwFPXnYn8Ad3wGrXLd19tO1E58tzWm741ICG9KIX5IEs7w1VIDnUMNAbZeiebc6b01XJMnmlkEYTVZFv4b-v9AFAs7smmzvH-nnWC09mmayOcIURHGHRh722dB7wl3SrhqtJEbXfArCXXBhhJBVMWVmUmMJoml0clQGjQowRrsSpxACrlcsl0or1myodx9ulbVj3IYOduKhrVWK-UIQ-Z5ByuixUKLFL6IKT5OvyVbgLSMT2EuD6Td0hkaV6FFZVNefmloB-1oNAmA3CRujrMfSgCTW06uhbkC__3RkOylvbt3LUST9p9BPUhmCpXm3xBTKV8-PR_rUsaGuFwm9xr4zNFS1hRZfLBUZ1JxVXI-9wJ2bjEqQb7dVkwdWVHxipJKzroHWhZqwK-k70Q4haK8HTqs8C_EjgAGk9VvqIyVgXo0UkLQyRGG1GvNd7RTMhhPNMynH0HsTyUFlWtr2usQ_KN)